 The Directed Reading Program (DRP) is a program in which undergraduate students are paired with graduate student mentors for semester-long independent study projects.
 All interested undergraduates must apply to join the Program.

 Mentor/mentee pairings are based on mathematical interests and availability.
 Each mentee meets weekly with his/her mentor for about an hour.
 The details of these meetings are left up to the mentee/mentor pairs; they might include presentations by the mentee, informal lecturing by the mentor, general discussion, questions about exercises, etc. In addition to the meetings, the mentee is expected to work independently for at least four hours each week.
 At the end of the semester, each student gives a 15-20 minute presentation on a topic related to the project.
 This presentation is to be widely accessible and is meant to be introductory rather than a time to “show off” with highly technical material: it is far better to give a survey of several interesting theorems than one detailed proof.

-Applications are welcome for the spring semester via the online DRP Application Form.
+Applications are welcome for the spring and fall semesters via the online DRP Application Form.